taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 11

 A scratch at the door.
 Eireena enters with Serena.
 Fili stands and bows.
-Asoka also stands, abruptly remembering their manners, and knocks over the raspberries.
+Asoka also stands, abruptly remembering their manners as Iri darts to their shoulder and hides behind their hair.
+While standing, Asoka knocks over the raspberries.
 Asoka looks mortified.

 Asoka: **"Oh no!
 I'm so sorry!"**